 How and What to Report: Campus Security Authorities must report Clery Act crimes to the William & Mary Police or, for incidents of sexual violence, the Title IX Coordinator.
-Reporting can be done by phone or in person, in either case to the William & Mary Police Department located at 201 Ukrop Way, 221-4596 (non-emergency calls), or to the Title IX Coordinator at Suite 110 James Blair Hall, 221-3146 or online using the third-party report form.
+Reporting can be done by phone or in person, to the William & Mary Police Department at 201 Ukrop Way, 221-4596 (non-emergency calls), or to the Title IX Coordinator at Suite 110 James Blair Hall, 221-3146 or online using the third-party report form.

 - The Campus Security Authority should provide as much detail about the incident as possible to ensure appropriate response and accurate recording of the incident.
 It is particularly important for the Police to know where the incident occurred (or is alleged to have occurred) and to have enough detail to determine whether they already are aware of the incident.